- Site Analysis

 Solvents can pose a serious health risk, depending on the type, amount and frequency of exposure.
 The best approach is to take safety precautions when dealing with any type of solvent.

-Two New Zealand workers have died recently while using solvents – one applying a UV treatment to windows and another applying adhesive during carpet-laying.
+Two New Zealand workers have died in recent years while using solvents – one applying a UV treatment to windows and another applying adhesive during carpet-laying.
 Products that may have solvents as an ingredient include adhesives, paints, lacquers, thinners, resins, degreasing agents, fillers, chemicals for preparing a surface and LOSP treated timber.

 On this page: